PXZ1337/keras-cifar10-cnn/README.md

 This example shows how to train a convolutinal neural network on the cifar10 dataset.
 I tried to compare different models and experiments to get the best possible performance on accuracy with minimal effort.

+## Possible improvements of the network

+- Using random search without cross validation to determine good hyper parameter
+- Using dropout rates to prevent overfitting
+- Use batch normalization
+- Adapt learning rates with different lr scheduler functions
+- Use a lr plateau callback to adjust lr by training progess
+- Use early stopping callbacks to prevent unnecessary training epochs
+- Use global pooling instead of just flattening
+- Try and error

+## Tensorboard

+The performance of the network is analyzed through the tensorboard application.

+Run `tensorboard --logdir=./src/logs` to start tensorboard and compare the model performance.

 ## About the dataset

 This dataset contains 50,000 32x32 color training images and 10,000 test images, labeled over 10 categories.